Breast Cancer Risk Factors

 How Your Family History and Estrogen Exposure Contribute to Breast Cancer

 One of the most significant risk factors is a family history of breast cancer.
 If someone in your immediate family has been diagnosed, your chance of developing the disease nearly doubles.
-This doesn’t mean breast cancer is inevitable, but it underscores the importance of regular screenings and genetic counseling for those at higher risk.
+This doesn’t mean is breast cancer estrogen driven risk factorsis inevitable, but it underscores the importance of regular screenings and genetic counseling for those at higher risk.

 The Role of Estrogen Exposure in Breast Cancer

 Estrogen exposure is another important factor to consider.
-Estrogen is a hormone that regulates female reproductive functions, but extended exposure to high levels of this hormone is associated with increased breast cancer risk.
+Estrogen is a hormone that regulates female reproductive functions, but extended exposure to high levels of this hormone is associated with increased is breast cancer estrogen driven risk factors.
 Here’s how estrogen exposure plays a role:

 • Early Menstruation and Late Menopause: If your periods began before age 12 or menopause occurred after age 55, your body has had more extended exposure to estrogen.

-• Hormone Replacement Therapy (HRT): Some types of HRT, especially when taken for more than five years, can increase breast cancer risk.
+• Hormone Replacement Therapy (HRT): Some types of HRT, especially when taken for more than five years, can increase breast cancer risk factors.

 • Birth Control Pills: Certain oral contraceptives have also been linked to an increased risk, though the risk declines after discontinuing use.